Most problems in software product development are visible long before anyone understands them. That's where I start.

 The other thing about root causes: there is rarely just one.
 There are several, and they are connected — they reinforce each other in ways that aren't obvious until you've seen the whole picture.
 The team structure that makes certain conversations impossible is directly connected to the architecture that makes certain changes expensive, which is connected to decisions made years ago when nobody was looking at the whole chain.
 Pull one thread and you find the others.

-My job is to find what's underneath — the structural, technical, and human dynamics generating the symptoms everyone can see.
-That means looking at how product, engineering, and business connect (or don't), where decisions get made and by whom, what the technical reality of the codebase actually is, and where the people doing the work feel helped or hindered by the organisation around them.
+My job is to find what's underneath.
+The problems being described are rarely the real problems — they're symptoms.
+The real issues tend to live in the friction between business goals, organisational structure, and technical reality: how those three connect (or don't), where decisions get made and by whom, what the codebase actually reveals about the choices people have been making, and where the people doing the work feel helped or hindered by the organisation around them.

 The engagement follows the diagnosis.
 I don't arrive with a solution.